 When I was 10-years-old neurological Lyme Disease set in, meaning I had Lyme for years for it to have progressed to this stage.
 Back then mainstream medical had no understanding of Lyme.
 The seizures and passing out were so bad I was hospitalized for an extended period of time.
 I was initially given medication for epilepsy.
 I do not remember all the details of the hospitalization but one of the things I clearly remember is a hallucination I had while on the epilepsy medication.
 In time I was sent home, told I was crazy (as a 10-year-old) and put into psychiatric therapy and drugged for years.

 As a teenager, I experienced another hospital experience that has haunted me since.
 I became a pregnant teenager and had to experience the natural childbirth of my daughter alone, only hospital staff.
-When she was taken from me, everyone left the room with her, for what seemed an eternity.
+When she was taken from me, every the staff left the room with her, for what seemed an eternity.
 I went into shock and could not help myself.
 I still feel the metal table I was on.
 I can still see the door my child went through, it was to the right of my feet.
 By the time a nurse returned she immediately recognized I was in shock and started treating me.

 A child having a child.
 A wounded child giving birth.